UnlyEd/next-right-now/concepts/app-bootstrap.md

 ## What is `Multiversal`?

-The term `Multiversal` is for code that runs on all situations, to make it obvious it's always executed, no matter what.
+The term `Multiversal` is meant for "code that runs on all situations", to make it obvious it's always executed, no matter what.

 The idea behind that `Multiversal` term _(which we invented ourselves)_ is that while `Universal` is well-known by developers and stands for code that runs on both the client and the server (or, for apps/tools that are compatible with both, depending on who wrote the definition), `Multiversal` stands for "code running no matter what".